cuemacro/finmarketpy/README.md

 * Backtesting of systematic trading strategies for cash markets (including cross sectional style trading strategies)
 * Sensitivity analysis for systematic trading strategies parameters
 * Seamless historic data downloading from Bloomberg (requires licence), Yahoo, Quandl, Dukascopy and other market data sources
-* Produces beautiful line plots with PyThalesians Graphics wrapper (via Matplotlib), Plotly (via cufflinks) and a simple wrapper for Bokeh
+* Produces beautiful line plots with Chartesians wrapper (via Matplotlib), Plotly (via cufflinks) and a simple wrapper for Bokeh
-* Planning to spin out PyThalesians Graphics into a different library
+* Planning to spin out Chartesians into a different library
 * Analyse seasonality analysis of markets
 * Calculates some technical indicators and gives trading signals based on these
 * Helper functions built on top of Pandas